wpeverest/everest-forms/readme.txt

 Over 100,000+ WordPress websites trust it for everything from simple contact forms to complex applications.

-Unlike other form plugins that lock essential features behind paywalls, Everest Forms provides Form Entries, File Uploads, Admin Approval, Survey Field and other advanced tools in the Free version.
+Everest Forms includes pro-level features like Form Entries, File Uploads, Admin Approval, and Survey Fields in the free version, so you can build professional forms from day one.

 👉 [Try Everest Forms](https://demo.tastewp.com/everest-forms) (Clicking this link creates a demo where you can test Everest Forms.)